Mercantile food hall. Photo credit: John Schila

 City Foundry STL, St. Louis, Mo.

-Eleven kitchens prepare international foods here at the former Federal-Mogul foundry site, which opened in August.
+Eleven kitchens prepare international foods here at the former Federal-Mogul foundry site in St. Louis, which opened in August.
 Notably, it includes first-to-the-area food vendors.
 Cuisines range from Argentinian (Buenos Aires Cafe) to Senegalese (Chez Ali).
 Future plans aim to increase that number to 20.
 The current roster includes Indian (Turmeric Street Style), Argentinian (Buenos Aires Cafe), and Asian fusion (Kalbi Taco Shack) along with Hello Poke, Subdivision Sandwich Co. and Patty’s Cheesecakes.
 Staged as a central hangout spot, the Kitchen Bar features classic cocktails, wines by the glass and local beers.

 The Dairy Market, Charlottesville, Va.